-Controlling for soil depth (partial correlations)
+3.3.3 Controlling for soil depth (partial correlations)

 Partial correlation analysis revealed little to no statistically significant changes in correlation between most RCs and our target variables when comparing zero-order and depth-controlled correlations (Fig. 3).
-However, a marked and significant reduction in correlation was observed between SPR and RC1 (SOM and microbial activity) as well as between Δ - Δ 14C and RC1 when controlling for soil depth.
+However, a marked and significant reduction in correlation was observed between SPR and RC1 (SOM and microbial activity), as well as between $\Delta-\Delta^{14}C$ and RC1 when controlling for soil depth.
 A smaller but significant reduction in correlation after introducing soil depth as a control was observed for SPR and RC4 (aggregation).
-Thus, the reduction in correlation after controlling for soil depth indicates that the relationship of those RC1 and RC4 to target variables is, in part, dependent on soil depth and cannot be interpreted fully independent.
+Thus, the reduction in correlation after controlling for soil depth indicates that the relationship of those

 Figure 3.
-Zero order and partial correlation displayed as Pearson r between target variables (SPR and Δ - Δ 14C) and explanatory variables, controlling for soil depth.
-Colour indicates the relationship (red = negative correlation, blue = positive correlation, white = weak correlation).
+Zero-order and partial correlations displayed as Pearson's r between target variables (SPR and $\Delta - \Delta^{14}$ C) and explanatory variables, controlling for soil depth.
+Colour indicates the relationship (red is a negative correlation, blue is a positive correlation and white is a weak correlation).
 The intensity of the colour indicates the strength of the correlation.
-Asterisks indicate that correlations are significant at p-value<0.1.
+Asterisks indicate that correlations are significant at p value < 0.1.